Flowering plant: Fertilisation and embryogenesis

 Double fertilization requires two sperm cells to fertilise cells in the ovule.
 A pollen grain sticks to the stigma at the top of the pistil, germinates, and grows a long pollen tube.
 A haploid generative cell travels down the tube behind the tube nucleus.
 The generative cell divides by mitosis to produce two haploid (n) sperm cells.
 The pollen tube grows from the stigma, down the style and into the ovary.
 When it reaches the micropyle of the ovule, it digests its way into one of the synergids, releasing its contents including the sperm cells.
 The synergid that the cells were released into degenerates; one sperm makes its way to fertilise the egg cell, producing a diploid (2n) zygote.
 The second sperm cell fuses with both central cell nuclei, producing a triploid (3n) cell.
 The zygote develops into an embryo; the triploid cell develops into the endosperm, the embryo's food supply.
 The ovary develops into a fruit and each ovule into a seed.

 Fruit and seed

 The fruit of the horse chestnut tree, showing the large seed inside the fruit, which is dehiscing or splitting open.

 As the embryo and endosperm develop, the wall of the embryo sac enlarges and combines with the nucellus and integument to form the seed coat.
 The ovary wall develops to form the fruit or pericarp, whose form is closely associated with type of seed dispersal system.

 Other parts of the flower often contribute to forming the fruit.
 For example, in the apple, the hypanthium forms the edible flesh, surrounding the ovaries which form the tough cases around the seeds.

 Apomixis, setting seed without fertilization, is found naturally in about 2.2% of angiosperm genera.
 Some angiosperms, including many citrus varieties, are able to produce fruits through a type of apomixis called nucellar embryony.

+Sexual selection

+Sexual selection is a mechanism of evolution in which members of one sex choose mates of the other sex (inter-sexual selection), and compete with members of the same sex for access to members of the opposite sex (intra-sexual selection).
+It is an accepted concept in zoology, but more controversial in botany.
+It could work through two principal mechanisms: